 This recipe was actually inspired by one I had at Bloom Bagels!
 The first time I had it, it blew me away, and I just knew I had to recreate it at home.

 I think people just love a sweet treat and matcha, so this satisfies both those cravings.
+Plus, you get that extra nutrient boost from the blended banana!
+If you love the iconic Magnolia Bakery banana pudding, this latte is the drinkable version of that flavor profile.

 What Does a Banana Cream Matcha Latte Taste Like?